-As many in the private foundation community know, private foundations are allowed to distribute grants to organizations other than public charities - such as foreign entities, for-profit entities, individuals, and other private foundations - on condition that the disbursements are strictly for charitable purposes and certain steps are taken.
-A common issue that we see on private foundation tax filings is the incorrect listing and lack of required disclosure for these types of grants.
+As many in the private foundation community know, private foundations are allowed to distribute grants to organizations other than public charities - such as foreign entities, for-profit entities, individuals and other private foundations - on the condition that the disbursements are strictly for charitable purposes and certain steps required by the Internal Revenue Service (IRS) are taken.
+A common issue seen on private foundation tax filings is the incorrect listing and lack of required disclosure for grants to these types of recipients.
 The required compliance that accompanies these grants must be met in order to avoid the transaction being deemed a taxable expenditure to the foundation.

-Often times grant recipients - such as foreign entities, family foundations, and even for-profit companies - are incorrectly listed as "public charity" or "PC" on the foundation's grant list on the Form 990-PF, and there is no disclosure or mention that either an equivalency determination was conducted or expenditure responsibility requirements were followed.
+Often times grant recipients - such as foreign entities, other private foundations and even for-profit companies - are incorrectly listed as "public charity" or "PC" on the foundation's grant list on the Form 990-PF and there is no disclosure or mention that either an equivalency determination was conducted or expenditure responsibility requirements were followed.